mendhak/gpsmapper/assets/text/PRIVACYPOLICY.md

 ## Summary

-Welcome to GPSVisualizer for Android ("us", "we", "GPSVisualizer" or "our").
+Welcome to GPS Mapper for Android ("us", "we", "GPS Mapper" or "our").

-GPSVisualizer does not collect any personal information, analytics, tracking or profiling data.
+GPS Mapper does not collect any personal information, analytics, tracking or profiling data.
 Read below to understand what happens to the information that you provide to GPSVisualizer.

 When you select a file from local storage, the file is parsed within the app and displayed on your device.
 This information is not collected in any way by us.